A chemical cloud or cancerous growth

 XXBeneath were a pair of legless feet

-Encased in cowboy boots in matching pink
+Encased in cowboy boots in matching pink,

 XXThe high heels and pointed toes of which

-XXShined with the surf of a salivating sea.
+XXShined with surf of a salivating sea.

-For the plastic sand of its holiday
+XXIn the plastic sand of its holiday

-XXFrom which four letters in metallic blue
+XXFour letters dipped in a metallic blue

-XXThat rose like blades from the shiny disc
+Rose like razorblades from the yellow disc

 XX‘Visa Chief Experience Officer’.

-XXA decoder app of corporate cant
+XXA translator app of corporate cant

-Described the job of this company mascot
+Explained the job of this company mascot

-XXWhile officiating over whatever
+XXChiefly by officiating over whatever

-Experience I borrowed to purchase
+Experience I must borrow to purchase

 XXWith the authority of a creditor